Welcome

 What to expect from your host

 Your host will receive a monthly payment as a thank you for hosting.
-Hosts will receive £500 a month.
-This increases to £650 for hosts providing homes for 5 or more guests.
+Hosts will receive £350 a month.

 Hosts are not expected to use this money to pay for food, or other support, for you.
 Your host cannot charge you rent while you are staying with them.
 They may ask you to make a contribution towards food and other expenses during your stay.